 Through an ongoing relationship with Rice University’s School of Social Science, the West Houston Association has engaged students in research projects to explore quality of life factors across the greater West Houston region.
-Over the last two years, WHA has engaged with 19 students through six projects.
+Over the last three years, WHA has engaged with 37 students through 11 projects.
 Students work with WHA members and other community partners on semester long projects culminating in presentations to stakeholders.

 One series of projects uses an Asset Based Community Development approach to identify ways to improve quality of life in a particular area.
 These projects are often done in partnership with the local communities based on their interests.
 So far projects have included focusing on Katy, Cypress, Jersey Village, and Hempstead.

 Another other series of projects works to identify metrics which can quantitatively measure quality of life.
 The hopes behind this line of research is to be able to better model how various forms of development can impact quality of life.